pdorrell/extreme-doc/README.md

 Work in progress:

-   - Merge tools to allow a version of code containing "extreme" comments to be maintained separately from the primary version of source code without the extreme comments.
+   - Forward and backward merge tools to allow a version of code containing "extreme" comments to be maintained separately from the primary version of source code without the extreme comments.

   [Extreme Negative Code Documentation]: http://www.1729.com/blog/ExtremeNegativeCodeDocumentation.html